Inspiring-Ming/ESGMKnowledgeGraph/README.md

 ESGMKG is a comprehensive database of ESG (Environmental, Social, and Governance) metrics, available in multiple semantic web formats.
 This repository includes the source code and data necessary to build the ESGMKG using Stardog.

 ### Files
+The ESGMKG database is available in the following formats:
 - **ESGMKG.json**: Contains the JSON version of the ESGMKG database.
 - **ESGMKG.rdfxml**: Contains the RDF/XML version of the ESGMKG database.
 - **ESGMKG.ttl**: Contains the Turtle (TTL) version of the ESGMKG database.

 ### Compressed Packages
+The zip file included in this repository contains the entire source code for building the ESGMKG on Stardog.
+Note that the testing version represents an earlier iteration, while ESGMKG is the final version.
 - **ESGMKG.zip**: The entire project package.
 - **ESGMKG_Testing.zip**: A testing package for the project.